Transit-oriented development: Description

 Many of the new towns created after World War II in Japan, Sweden, and France have many of the characteristics of TOD communities.
 In a sense, nearly all communities built on reclaimed land in the Netherlands or as exurban developments in Denmark have had the local equivalent of TOD principles integrated in their planning, including the promotion of bicycles for local use.

-In the United States, a half-mile-radius circle has become the de facto standard for rail-transit catchment areas for TODs.
+In the United States Frederick Law Olmstead a famous architect of the mid-late 19th century championed the idea and based the suburb of Riverside on the concept.
+It quickly became a model for the rapidly growing railway lines and communities of that era.
+A half-mile-radius circle has become the de facto standard for rail-transit catchment areas for TODs.
 A half mile (800 m) corresponds to the distance someone can walk in 10 minutes at 3 mph and is a common estimate for the distance people will walk to get to a rail station.
 The half-mile ring is a little more than 500 acres in size.

 Transit-oriented development is sometimes distinguished by some planning officials from "transit-proximate development" because it contains specific features that are designed to encourage public transport use and differentiate the development from urban sprawl.
 A few examples of these features include mixed-use development that will use transit at all times of day, excellent pedestrian facilities such as high quality pedestrian crossings, narrow streets, and tapering of buildings as they become more distant from the public transport node.
 Another key feature of transit-oriented development that differentiates it from "transit-proximate development" is reduced amounts of parking for personal vehicles.

 Transit-oriented development has many benefits including but not limited to: